cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 ```

 3. Here's a full overview of a Resolver and what these packages make significantly easier:
+   * NOTE: This sample uses dynamic injection for elegant/easy consumption of the IParamsContext, but it can also be instantiated (see below).

 ```csharp
 //Sample Extraced from StarWars-AzureFunctions-RepoDb example project: